-Board Agenda Memorandums for Completion and Acceptance did not consistently or clearly describe the reasons for change orders approved by staff.
+TAP International examined the documentation presented to the Board at the completion of a construction contract for review of the staff-approved change orders.
+In the six contracts we reviewed, we found that the Board Agenda Memorandums seeking authorization of a Notice of Completion of Contract and Acceptance of Work and Recommendation of Construction Contract Acceptance did not consistently or clearly describe the reasons for change orders approved by staff.
 For example, four contracts (632, 623, 609, 611) cited "unforeseen" site circumstances or conditions as one of the reasons for changes in the work across the change orders to each respective contract.
 Valley Water staff differentiated between Valley Water-requested changes and post-design clarifications in the Board Memo for one contract (609), but in another contract (611) grouped these two categories as the reason for the changes.
-Another contract (604) grouped Valley Water-requested and Contractor-requested changes as the reason.
+Another contract (604) grouped Valley Waterrequested and Contractor-requested changes as the reason.
 Finally, one contract (604) stated that "issues" were the reason for the change orders.
 Another category used in two contracts (611, 642) cited "unused supplemental bid items" as the reason for the changes but did not explain why these items went unused.
-A Valley Water management official explained that while projects files or information systems capture the specific reason for the change, the information is not consolidated for reporting purposes.
-Without having information about the reason(s) and justification for the change documented on the change order itself or in formal documentation provided to the Board, it raises transparency concerns about the status of the capital project, how available funds were spent, if cost reductions occurred, and how well Board of Director expectations for project and service delivery were met.
+A Valley Water management official explained that while project files or information systems capture the specific reason for the change, the information is not consolidated for reporting purposes.
+Without having information about the reason(s) and justification for the change documented on the change order itself or informal documentation provided to the Board, it raises transparency concerns about the status of the capital project, how available funds were spent, if cost reductions occurred, and how well Board of Director expectations for project and service delivery were met.